benmvp/slides/2019/ato/react-eco.md

 </div>

 NOTES:
-- Chances are if you're building an app of significant size SEO & initial render speed will matter
+- Chances are if you're building an app of significant size...
+  * SEO & initial render speed will matter
 - Rendering server-side can help both
   * This is called "Isomorphic/Universal React"
-- Rendering the same components server-side improves initial startup performance because content is already there
+- Rendering the same components server-side improves initial startup performance
+  * Because content is already there
 - Google includes rendering speed in their ranking algorithm which affects SEO
   * Even though now they execute JavaScript
 - There's also SMO (social media optimization) as well
-  * Having content for social media sites like Twitter, Instagram can use for previews
+  * Having content for social media sites like Twitter, Slack
+  * They can use for richer previews
   * They're likely not executing JavaScript
-- React provides a method that will render the component tree to a string which you can include in server response
+- React provides a method that will render the component tree to a string
+  * You can then include in server response

 /////
 <!-- .slide: data-background="url(../../img/nav-react/francisco-jesus-navarro-hernandez-534560-yellow-purple-starfish-unsplash.jpg) no-repeat center" data-background-size="cover" -->